ckan/ckan/doc/extensions/validators.rst

-As you should have already noticed, ``navl_validate`` requires two parameters.
-In addition it accepts third optional parameter.
+As you should have already noticed, ``navl_validate`` requires two parameters and additionally accepts an optional one.
 That's their
 purpose:

 1. Data that requires validation.
-Must be represented by `dict` object.
+Must be a `dict` object, with keys being the names of the fields.
-2. Validation schema.
-It's a mapping of field names to the lists of validators for these fields.
+2. The validation schema.
+It's a mapping of field names to the lists of validators for that particular field.
 3. Optional context.
 Contains any extra details that can change validation workflow in special cases.
-For the simpliticy sake, we are not going to use context in this section.
+For the simplicity sake, we are not going to use context in this section, and in general is best not to rely on context variables inside validators.

-Let's imagine the input, that contains two fields ``first`` and ``second``.
-The ``first`` must be an integer and must be provided, while ``second`` is an optional string.
+Let's imagine an input that contains two fields ``first`` and ``second``.
+The ``first`` field must be an integer and must be provided, while the ``second`` field is an optional string.
 If we have following four validators:

 * ``is_integer``
 * ``is_string``